-Wild camping should be light camping – the minimum of stuff to carry and the right kit so that discomfort doesn’t mar the sense of freedom.
+Wild camping should be light camping – the minimum of stuff to carry and the right gear so that discomfort doesn’t mar the sense of freedom.
 We love bivvying (and especially bivvy hammocks).
 You can throw a bivvy bag into a rucksack or pannier for hiking and cycling trips.
 You can pack a couple in the campervan for off-site spontaneous nights or to make the most of beautiful places that don’t allow vehicles.

 Bivvying, bivvi-ing or bivouacing is simply sleeping outside without a tent.
-A sleeping bag and a mat is the most basic kit you’ll need, but weather (and even dew) will usually persuade you to invest in a bivvy bag and perhaps a tarp for over the top.
+A sleeping bag and a mat is the most basic kit you’ll need, but weather (and even dew) will persuade you to invest in a bivvy bag and perhaps a tarp for over the top.
 See our article on tarps here, by the way.

 Off-ground bivvy hammocks